 - Minimize competing devices on the network.
 You’ll have the best connection if no one is playing online video games or streaming movies on the same network during the lesson.

 - Check your device’s current Internet speed.
 Go to http://www.speedtest.net and click “GO”.
 We recommend at least 5 Mbps download and upload.

 - Setup in a quiet room.
 Even an open window or blowing fan can provide enough background noise to make it hard for teacher and student to hear one another.

-- USB microphones are great, but built-in computer or smart device microphones should get the job done.
+- USB microphones are great, but built-in microphones should get the job done.

-- The same goes for cameras – built in webcams and phone cameras should work just fine.
+- The same goes for cameras – built in webcams should work just fine.

 - Position your camera so that you can be seen by the other person.
 Test out some camera angles before the lesson starts.

 - Make sure hands, body, and instrument can all be seen in your video feed.